GoogleCloudPlatform/anthos-security-blueprints/restricting-traffic/README.md

    Labeling the `kube-system` namespace is required so that the `kube-dns` Pod in the `kube-system` namespace is selected by a network policy.

-1. Copy the `default-deny.yaml` file from the directory that contains this README file to the appropriate namespaces or abstract namespaces in your Anthos Config Management repo.
+1. Copy the `default-deny.yaml` file from the `default-deny` subdirectory to the appropriate namespaces or abstract namespaces in your Anthos Config Management repo.

    **Important:** Don't apply the policy to all namespaces by copying the file to the `~/config-root/namespaces`.
 If you do,  you might block the necessary GKE and Anthos Config Management traffic in the `kube-system` and `config-management-system` namespaces.